benhowell/benhowell.github.com/_posts/2014-05-09-the_open_plan_anti_pattern.md

 So, as argued by Tom DeMarco: is it the quiet privacy of workplace that produces such stark differences?
 Is it just the fact that the brighter people gravitate towards companies and institutions that provide such private and quiet work spaces?
 Is a combination of the two?

 Why care?
-If it 1) dramatically increases the productivity of your current employees, or 2) attracts better employees to your institution then both are reasonable and sane things to do which not only provide greater psychological benefits for your employees but also a better bottom through productivity, quality and efficiency.
+If it 1) dramatically increases the productivity of your current employees, or 2) attracts better employees to your institution then both are reasonable and sane things to do which not only provide greater psychological benefits for your employees but also produces a better bottom line through productivity, quality and efficiency.
 <br/>
 <br/>